Software-Engineering-DHBW/BonoboBoard/README.md

      - ```lecture_importer = LectureImporter(7761001)```
        - where 7761001 is the uid for the course "TINF19-IT2"
      - ```course_importer.course_list```
-   - Now you see an array of all courses:
+   - Now you see a pandas.DataFrame of all lectures:
 ```
                             lecture location               start                 end
 0                        Statistik           2021-04-06 09:00:00 2021-04-06 11:30:00